 Renewable energy is a term used to describe energy generated from natural resources that replenish naturally over time such as sunlight, wind and rivers.

-Georgia Power generates more than 1,100 megawatts (MW) of renewable energy, representing about 7 percent of its generating capacity.
+Georgia Power has procured more than 900 megawatts (MW) of renewable capacity, representing about 2 percent of its generation portfolio.
 Including nuclear energy, the company produces more than 25 percent of its energy from clean resources.
 Given the cost-effectiveness of renewable energy, Georgia Power is working to add additional capacity.

-Currently, Georgia Power has long-term contracts for more than 85 MW of capacity from independently-operated renewable generation sources.
-The company is committed to evaluating all possible resources to generate clean, safe and reliable power for its customers.
+Georgia Power has long-term contracts for more than 540 MW of capacity from independently-operated renewable qualifying facilities.
+The company is committed to continuing to evaluate and integrate all possible resources to generate clean, safe and reliable power for its customers.

 Learn how Georgia Power is utilizing renewable energy sources.